-* Baidu earnings miss.
 Baidu actually rallied around 9% into their latest quarter results in April and I was feeling like a champ.
 When they missed, the stock plummeted from $92 all the way down to $83 again, wiping out all my gains.
 I shouldn't have been so greedy with a 9% move in one week, yet I was fearful the company would blowout earnings and surge after results.

 Not only did the stock rebound to $92, but the stock hit $100!
 I began to think, “Who the hell was selling at $83 just the other week?
 Those fools!
 Thank goodness I didn't capitulate.”
 I ended up selling my entire position at an average price of $95, leaving roughly $5,000 on the table.

 As a result, I bought the other half of my position, about 11,000 shares at a less than ideal price of $2.90.
 The company then reported uninspiring results and guided on the low end for the upcoming quarter.
 The stock fell down to around $3 and steadily kept going lower back down to $2.8, wiping out about $5,000 worth of gains.
 I was pissed.

 What was annoying was that I had about a $30,000 order sitting on the bid at $2.85 for three hours and didn't get filled.
 “God damn market makers manipulating the markets again!
 How the hell can I not get filled when RENN is trading on multiple times average volume?
 What a bunch of crooks.“

 When the stock inexplicably ramped higher on 5/20 to $3.10, I got the hell out at an average price of $3.08 because I have no time for difficult executions.
 Of course the stock continued to rally higher to around $3.12 after I sold, but it eventually came back down to below my selling price.
 Renren's costs are out of control and lacks focus.

 I actually bought the majority of my Sina position before Alibaba announced its acquisition of a minority stake in Weibo, the Chinese Twitter.
 Sorry, I can't tell you all my trades beforehand.
 Alibaba's purchase values Sina at roughly $60 a share on my own calculations.
 As a result, I sold 70% of my Sina stake at $61 a share and will just let my remaining 300 shares ride, or will I?

 My biggest regret with Sina was not going bigger.
 I only had a $58,000 position (13% of my portfolio) in the name as I bet on the wrong horse, Apple.
 If I was smart, I would have built a $160,000 position instead which could have turned into more than a $40,000 gain.
 My greatest fear is that I won't be able to rebuild a chunky position as the market discovers the name and the Twitter IPO hype resumes.
 The mistake of not going bigger realistically cost me over $20,000 in lost profits.

-* Shorting the market.
-Due to my fear of a pullback, I decided to short ~23% of my portfolio by buying $48,000 worth of SDS.
-SDS is a double short ETF, so the short value at risk is closer to $96,000 instead ($96,000/$440,000).
-The idea is to short a frothy market and outperform with individual stock picks.
-The markets have continously moved higher in May to my surprise and I ended up losing around $2,500 in this hedge trade which I quickly covered.
-If I didn’t sell my SDS when I did, I would have lost another $2,000, so I guess that’s somewhat of a win in my book.
 The reality is, I should have gone double long instead of short.
-“The market wants to go crazy and I’m being an absolute idiot by going against the Fed!
+“The market wants to go crazy and I'm being an absolute idiot by going against the Fed!
 I guess it really is true that everybody is making lots of money and employed again except for my stupid self!
 To the moon baby!”
 I facetiously thought.

 I hate the feeling of missing out, but I've also got to balance the horrible feeling of round-tripping a stock or losing money.
 With gas at $4.50, the 10-year yield at 2.03% and the summer doldrums here, what could go wrong with stocks shooting to the moon?
 Only time will tell!

 Instead of the $40,000 in profits I made in May so far, I'm thinking about the realistic $20,000 – $60,000 more in profits I could have made!
 Greed is bad!
 Investing is a very emotional process that quickly finds out what you're really made of.
 This is why I get annoyed at folks who say that investing is so easy.
 They make me feel worse by being so scared and stupid.

 What's even more frustrating about so much lost profit is that I wasn't thorough enough in my research on Chinese internet stocks.
 I never believe one should fail due to a lack of effort, and I failed BIG TIME in May for not being diligent enough.

 My investment would have then gone up by $40,000 for potentially a $100,000 additional gain in May to $540,000 instead of just $440,000.
 Suddenly, $40,000 in one month is like pocket change.
 My goal is to build my IRA into a significant enough amount of money where I can enact Rule 72(t) to withdraw money penalty free before I'm 45.

 There is always a bull market somewhere.
 Remember this line.
 It's up to all of us to put in the EFFORT to find hidden gems.
 If I decided to sleep in until 8am one Saturday morning instead of write my Chinese investment article, I never would have invested in anything.
 At most I would have made maybe $8,000 (2%) in my IRA if I dumped everything into an S&P 500 ETF like SPY.
 But I don't think I would have because of my short-term bearish view on the overall market as evidenced by my ill-timed SDS purchase.